geotrellis/geotrellis.github.com/glossary/index.md

 * #### Geoprocessing
 The process of transforming one or more geospatial data structures into others.
-Often, this involves the application of one or more OPERATIONS performed on data using GIS software.
+Often, this involves the application of one or more processing directives (operations) performed on data using GIS software.
 A geoprocessing operation typically (1) ingests a spatial data set, (2) transforms the data or uses the data to compute a new value, and (3) outputs a new spatial dataset.
 Geoprocessing operations can be automated and shared through the creation of tools in scripting languages, and can be combined and sequenced to create geoprocessing models.

-* #### GDAL
-Geospatial Data Abstraction Library - http://www.gdal.org/ - An open source software project that provides raster data format translation capabilities.
+* #### GDAL (Geospatial Data Abstraction Library [GDAL](http://www.gdal.org/) is an open source software project that provides raster data format translation capabilities.
 The GDAL project has both command line utilities and services as a key raster I/O library for many commercial and open source projects.

 * #### GRID (Esri GRID)